moen-roy/week-2-code-chalenge/README.md

 ## Features

-- Add new guests with name and category
+- Add new guests with name and category by submitting the name.
 - Categorize guests as Friends, Family, or Colleagues
 - View guests by category
-- Remove guests from the list
+- Remove guests from the list using the remove button
 - Responsive and user-friendly interface

 ## Getting Started